sangriel/SMHeatMapView/README.md

 ```

 ## WeightCustomization
-this part of code is responsible for calculating heatmap weight
+this part of code is responsible for calculating heatmap weight\n
 customize as your own taste
 ```Swift
 for y in 0..<Int(gridSize.height) {